md-shahid-ansari/Learnify/README.md

 # Entity-Relationship Diagram

-The Entity-Relationship Diagram (ERD) represents the database structure of Learnify, illustrating relationships between entities and their attributes.

 ![ERD Diagram](erd.png)

 The ERD ensures a robust database structure, supporting efficient data retrieval and management across Learnify's functionalities.
 The relationships facilitate seamless interaction between Students, Tutors, and Admins.